datagems-eosc/cross-dataset-discovery/README.md

 # Cross-Dataset Discovery in DataGEMS

-This repository contains the source code for performing **cross-dataset discovery** within the DataGEMS framework.
-It includes tools and instructions for downloading the **MathE** and **language use-case** datasets, along with a simple preprocessing pipeline.
+This repository provides the implementation and tools for exploring **cross-dataset discovery** using the DataGEMS framework.
+It includes everything needed to download and preprocess the **MathE** and **language use-case** datasets, and to prepare them for compatibility with the discovery pipeline.

-Additionally, this repository provides a guide for preparing datasets to be compatible with the cross-dataset discovery functions, as well as example usage to help you get started quickly.
+You'll also find a simple guide for dataset preparation and example scripts demonstrating how to run discovery tasks across datasets.